Helder-PB/pacman_mp/README.md

 ### 1. Implementation in a UNIX desktop (CURRENT)

 The game must at least work in a computer, having in mind efficiency.
+The implemented makefile works as follows:

+- `make` to build everything
+- `make s` to build only the server
+- `make c` to build only the client
+- `make clear` to clean some build files

 ### 2. Implementation in a desktop - ESP32 network